PavelKryshtal/cloudtestdrive/DataScience/prereq2/lab.md

 ![](./images/newimage4.png)

+- Check "Create a Project and Notebook Session".
-- Configure the Stack.
-We recommend you choose VM.Standard2.2 as the shape.
+- We recommend you choose VM.Standard.E2.8 as the shape.

 ![](./images/newimage5.png)